 This type of flexibility and trust is key to a balanced, more sustainable working culture.
 Seek out the companies leading the way.

 With remote and flexible working on the rise, the time is nigh for digital nomads.
-As you turn 30, working from a hammock in Bali is the dream – but the reality is often more complex, and it takes careful handling to work well.
+As you turn 30, working away from the crowds is a dream – but the reality is often more complex and it takes careful handling to work.

 “Being constantly on the move can ruin anyone’s focus, rhythm, and pace.
 However, it can be easily solved by doing slow travel and finding the right balance of how you do your workflow,” says Aileen Adalid, who quit her job at Deutsche Bank to travel the world.
 She now works around four hours a day on various online ventures, allowing her the freedom to be nomadic.
 “Always think long-term,” she told Business Insider.
 “Sure, it’s fine to take it easy at the start as you find your skillset or do temporary work, like volunteering.
 But at the very core, it’s still best to work your way towards a grand goal that will give you a more stable remote profession.”

 Living in a fully remote world will be the new ‘normal’